EVERYTHING YOU NEED TO KNOW ABOUT SERVICE DOGS FOR DIABETICS

 There are several reputable organizations that breed and train medical alert dogs specifically for diabetes.
 You can ask your endocrinologist for a recommendation or contact one of these organizations directly:

-Getting a Diabetic Alert Dog is a big commitment.
-They are, after all, still dogs that need to be taken care of.
-But a furry friend might help you worry less, enjoy life more — and could even save your life!
+Getting a Diabetic Alert Dog is a big commitment because they need care and affection.
+However, a furry friend might help you worry less, enjoy life more — and could even save your life!